 We will measure our impact

-Any action we take needs to be informed by data, with clear benchmarks and measures of success.
+Any action we take needs to be informed by data and measures of success.
 The Trust has recently started collecting the data necessary for assessing and monitoring the levels of participation in its schemes by under-represented groups.

 We will publish this data on our website and measure our success in improving the diversity of our applicants and grantees on an annual basis.
 In our Annual Review, we will review and report on our progress in terms of the above aims.